 The United Nations (UN) is an important forum in international relations, with almost all of the world’s states among its 193 members.
 The central tasks of the UN are ensuring peace and compliance with international law, protecting human rights and promoting international cooperation.
 The UN is also home to UNESCO, a special organisation dedicated to education, science, culture and communication.
 Around 30 UN institutions are located in Germany.

-The Leopoldina also supports the Independent Group of Scientists (IGS), who were appointed by the UN Secretary General and are currently drafting the UN Global Sustainable Development Report (GSDR).
-The group’s members include the demographer Prof. Dr. Wolfgang Lutz, Senator and Member of the Leopoldina.
-In June 2018, the Leopoldina together with the IGS held a symposium on “Brain Power for Sustainable Development” in Berlin.
+In addition, the Leopoldina supported the Independent Group of Scientists (IGS) appointed by the UN Secretary-General to prepare the UN Global Sustainable Development Report (GSDR) 2019.
+Demographer Professor Dr Wolfgang Lutz, Senator and Member of the Leopoldina, was a member of the group.
+In June 2018, the Leopoldina, together with the IGS, held the symposium "Brain Power for Sustainable Development" in Berlin.
+Its results were presented at the UN High-level Political Forum in New York in July 2019.

-From 2014 to 2016, the Leopoldina President Prof. Dr. Jörg Hacker was ad personam member of the UN Secretary General’s Scientific Advisory Board.
+From 2014 to 2016, former Leopoldina President Professor Dr. Jörg Hacker was ad personam member of the UN Secretary General’s Scientific Advisory Board.
 The Board included 26 scientists from all over the world was mandated to provide science-based advice to the UN Secretary General as well as the heads of various UN organisations on global sustainable development.

 Deputy Head International Relations Department